IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 I was designing input bar for my project, and what seemed like a five-minute task turned into a full design investigation.

-Bar 1: a clean input field with a floating “+” for file uploads(based of Law of common regions).
+Bar 1: a clean input field with a floating “+” for file uploads (based of Law of proximity).
 Looked tidy but upon looking closely and it felt disconnected, like the + icon was completely different feature.

-Bar 2: Moving + icon inside based on feedback from Bar 1, but it felt
+Bar 2: Moving + icon inside based on feedback from Bar 1, but I one question that suddenly arose was w

 Bar 3: I rebuilt Gemini’s design from scratch just to see what decisions were hiding in plain sight.
 Turns out, Google shows the send button _only_ after typing begins.
 Elegant.
 Logical.